MicrosoftDocs/cpp-docs/docs/mfc/reference/cmfcbasetabctrl-class.md

  The resource ID for the label.

 ### Remarks
- If the object indicated by *pNewWnd* is not derived from the [CDockablePane Class](../../mfc/reference/cdockablepane-class.md) and if the *bDetachable* parameter is `TRUE`, the framework creates a special wrapper for the new tab.
+ If the object indicated by *pNewWnd* is not derived from the [CDockablePane Class](../../mfc/reference/cdockablepane-class.md) and if the *bDetachable* parameter is TRUE, the framework creates a special wrapper for the new tab.
 By default, the wrapper is an instance of the [CDockablePaneAdapter Class](../../mfc/reference/cdockablepaneadapter-class.md).
 Use the [CMFCBaseTabCtrl::SetDockingBarWrapperRTC](#setdockingbarwrapperrtc) method to create a different wrapper class.
 Any custom wrapper class needs to be derived from `CDockablePaneAdapter`.

 ##  <a name="invalidatetab"></a>  CMFCBaseTabCtrl::InvalidateTab